NVIDIA/workbench-example-hybrid-rag/README.md

  | Phi-3-Mini-128k-Instruct |               |     Y           | *                              |
  | Arctic |                                 |     Y           | *                              |

-*NIMs are currently in [General Availability (GA)](https://developer.nvidia.com/nemo-microservices-early-access).
+*NIM containers for LLMs are starting to roll out under [General Availability (GA)](https://catalog.ngc.nvidia.com/orgs/nim/teams/meta/containers/llama3-8b-instruct/tags).
 If you set up any accessible language model NIM running on another system, it is supported under Remote NIM inference inside this project.
 For Local NIM inference, this project provides a flow for setting up the default ``meta/llama3-8b-instruct`` NIM locally as an example.
-Advanced users may choose to swap this NIM Container Image out with other NIMs.
+Advanced users may choose to swap this NIM Container Image out with other NIMs as they are released.

 # Quickstart
 This section demonstrates how to use this project to run RAG via **NVIDIA Inference Endpoints** hosted on the [NVIDIA API Catalog](https://build.nvidia.com/explore/discover).
 For other inference options, including local inference, see the [Advanced Tutorials](#advanced-tutorials) section for set up and instructions.